 For an employee to be eligible for the scheme, he or she must:

-work for the company, or one of its group companies for at least 25 hours per week, or, if less, for 75% of his or her working time per week
+- work for the company, or one of its group companies for at least 25 hours per week, or, if less, for 75% of his or her working time per week; and

 Terms of the option

-More information about the terms of the option agreement can be found here.
+We have a much longer article on the terms of the option agreement to qualify for an EMI share scheme.
 Two important ones relate to purpose and maximum entitlement.

 The options must be granted for commercial reasons to recruit or retain employees in a company, and not as part of an arrangement one of the main purposes of which is to avoid tax.